mertcan79/weatherapp/README.md

 2. USE_MOCK_SERVER: Set to true to use the mock server for weather data.
 3. DOCKER_ENV: Set to true if running in a Docker environment.
 (Automatically done by docker compose)

+## Configuration
+The app should be running on AWS Elastic Beanstalk.